 Paint without using your hands.
 Try taping the brush to a remote control toy, dangling it by a string, or rolling it across the paper.
 Or you might paint as this talented young artist does, by holding a paint brush in your mouth.

 Start inventing.
 Save cardboard boxes and cardboard tubes of all sizes, along with string, rubber bands, lids, paper clips, yogurt cups, and so on.
-Distribute equal amounts of this “junk” so kids can build whatever they choose —- like a junk marble run or wall ball drop.
+Distribute equal amounts of this “junk” so kids can build whatever they choose —- like a junk marble run or egg drop (from a window).
 Try a specific challenge, similar to the old TV series Junkyard Wars.
 Kids can invent sorters that send pennies down one chute and dimes down another, bridges that hold weight, catapults that toss ping-pong balls, or simply let inspiration hit.

 Make a batch of Make Ahead Pizza with this recipe from Attainable Sustainable.

 Help out the birds (and squirrels, they’re hungry too).
 Fill orange halves with birdseed, make a birdseed wreath, or coat pinecones with peanut butter and roll in birdseed.
 Keep the binoculars and bird guide close for bird watching.
 To attract even more birds during the winter, consider putting a heated bird bath on your deck or porch railing.